-It is most logical to divide the antidepressants into five groups.
+It is most logical to divide the antidepressants into five, or more, groups.
 Three groups are named according to their mechanism of action.
 Therefore, if you can remember the name of the group, you have already learned an important fact about each drug in the group.
-One group, the heterocyclics, consists mostly of tricyclic compounds (tricyclic antidepressants—TCA).
+One group, the heterocyclics, consists mostly of tricyclic compounds (tricyclic antidepressants [TCA]).
 They are grouped together mainly on the basis of structure, but they also have similar actions and side effects.

 The trouble most students seem to have with these drugs is with their names.
 As you can see from the following table, the names of these drugs give no clues to their class.
 This is one instance where name recognition becomes very important for examination preparation.
-You may know everything about the monoamine oxidase (MAO) inhibitors, but if you do not recognize that tranylcypromine belongs to that group, you may not be able to answer a question about this drug.
+You may know everything about the serotonin/norepinephrine reuptake inhibitors (SNRIs), but if you do not recognize that venlafaxine belongs to that group, you may not be able to answer a question about this drug.